 Below, you’ll find our recommendations for a few great umbrella strollers which also happen to be taller than average, especially in the handles.
+This way, you don’t have to fear hurting yourself just from pushing your child around at the park or stopping at the grocery store after picking up the little one from daycare.
 We haven’t chosen these models solely for their height–they’re simply great umbrella strollers that happen to have another advantage for taller parents.

-Read on to see which make the grade, and to find out which you should buy for you and your child!
+Read on to see which of these strollers make the grade, and to find out which you should buy for you and your child!

 Best Umbrella Strollers For Tall Parents: Our 2019 Reviews